maekdev/maekdev/README.md

 👋 Hi,
-Since my days in school I was programming.
-Using different hardware, different operating systems and different programming languages, compilers and interpreters.

-I hope you like my projects, because I'd like to share some of them here.
-Giving something back to the open source community that I've learned from and benefited from over the years.
+I hope you like my projects, which I share here with the open source community and the rest of the world.

 <!---
 maekdev/maekdev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.